1988 Cincinnati Bengals season: Season summary

 The Bengals defense ranked 17th in the league, allowing 5,556 yards and 329 points during the regular season.
-Cincinnati had a superb defensive line, led by Pro Bowl defensive tackle Tim Krumrie, along with linemen Jim Skow (9.5 sacks), David Grant (5 sacks), and Jason Buck (6 sacks).
-Pro Bowl defensive backs Eric Thomas and David Fulcher combined for 12 interceptions.
+Cincinnati had a superb defensive line, led by Pro Bowl nose tackle Tim Krumrie, along with defensive ends Jim Skow (9.5 sacks), David Grant (5 sacks), and Jason Buck (6 sacks).
+Pro Bowl cornerback Eric Thomas and safety David Fulcher combined for 12 interceptions.
 The team ended up winning the AFC Central with a 12 – 4 record.

-The Bengals would get off to a fast start, coming from behind to beat the Phoenix Cardinals 21-14, and then they would sweep a 2-week road trip in Pennsylvania, coming from behind to beat the Philadelphia Eagles 28-24 and the Pittsburgh Steelers 17-12 in weeks 2 and 3.
-The Bengals would then beat the Cleveland Browns at home 24-17 to start 4-0 for the first time since 1975.
-The Bengals would then thump the Raiders in Los Angeles 45-21 (the Bengals first road win against the Raiders in 9 tries), and then would beat the New York Jets 36-19 at home to start 6-0, tying the franchise best start to a season at the time.
-In week 7 the New England Patriots would provide the Bengals with their first loss of the season, 21-27.
+The Bengals would get off to a fast start, coming from behind to beat the Phoenix Cardinals 21–14, and then they would sweep a 2-week road trip in Pennsylvania, coming from behind to beat the Philadelphia Eagles 28–24 and the Pittsburgh Steelers 17–12 in weeks 2 and 3.
+The Bengals would then beat the Cleveland Browns at home 24–17 to start 4-0 for the first time since 1975.
+The Bengals would then thump the Raiders in Los Angeles 45–21 (the Bengals first road win against the Raiders in 9 tries), and then would beat the New York Jets 36–19 at home to start 6–0, tying the franchise best start to a season at the time.
+In week 7 the New England Patriots would provide the Bengals with their first loss of the season, 21–27.
 Boomer threw for 5 interceptions which was featured on Showtimes Inside the NFL season 10 episode 12.

-In week 10, the Bengals destroyed the Pittsburgh Steelers 42-7 at home to set the records in the series for largest margin of victory and most points scored by one team in the series.
+In week 10, the Bengals destroyed the Pittsburgh Steelers 42–7 at home to set the records in the series for largest margin of victory and most points scored by one team in the series.
 It would also be the first of 3 straight season sweeps of the Steelers for the Bengals.

-In week 14, the Bengals beat the Buffalo Bills 35-21, handing Buffalo only their second loss of the season.
-The Bills had come into the game with an 11-1 record and the overall best record in the NFL.
+In week 14, the Bengals beat the Buffalo Bills 35–21, handing Buffalo only their second loss of the season.
+The Bills had come into the game with an 11–1 record and the overall best record in the NFL.

-In the seasons final week, the Bengals came from behind to beat the defending Super Bowl Champions, the Washington Redskins, 20-17 in overtime to clinch the AFC Central and the 1 seed in the AFC.
+In the seasons final week, the Bengals came from behind to beat the defending Super Bowl Champions, the Washington Redskins, 20–17 in overtime to clinch the AFC Central and the 1 seed in the AFC.
 The game was won on a Jim Breech field goal.